zivla20/exploratory-data-analysis---customer-loans-in-finance236/README.md

 ## Description
 This project involves performing exploratory data analysis (EDA) on customer loan payment data stored in an AWS RDS database.
 The aim of the project is to extract, transform, and analyze the data to gain insights into loan payment behaviors and patterns.

+### Objectives:
+- Extract data from AWS RDS database using Python and SQLAlchemy.
+- Clean and preprocess data to ensure quality and reliability.
+- Perform EDA to understand relationships and distributions within the dataset.
+- Visualize key insights using matplotlib and seaborn.
+- Document findings and insights in Jupyter notebooks for easy comprehension and future reference.

 ## Installation
 To set up the project locally, follow these steps: